dfangx/yt-search-rs/README.md

 Build using `cargo build --release`.
 You can find the resulting binary in `./target/release/`.
 Copy the `yt-search` binary into your $PATH.

+## Runtime Dependencies

+Requires [fzf](https://github.com/junegunn/fzf) for interactive mode.
+Install to `/usr/bin`.
+This will probably be changed later to a more modular approach.

 ## Usage

 Run `yt-search --help` to see available options and arguments